Picnic Food for Adults: Quick & Easy no Fuss Foods for The Great Outdoors

 Perhaps the next time you decide to meet friends for lunch you'll pass on the restaurant and go on a picnic instead.
 You'll save money, breath in some fresh air and eat some great food.

-- Second: a picnic basket is an ideal investment as is a cool box.
+- Second: a picnic basket is an ideal investment as is a cool box or basket.
 They last forever and your food arrives fresh and intact (no squashy bum prints in sight or sweaty hot food).

-- Third: if your group is a really large one, swap the contents of your picnic basket for plastic plates, knives, forks, spoons and glasses.
+- Third: if your group is a really large one and glasses.
 Why? they can all be thrown in the bin when finished, cutting down on the washing up!

 - Fourth and last: transport your food in plastic containers.
 The food will stay fresh and won't get squashed.
 What's left can go straight in the fridge on your return.